 not mean you should not take into consideration the subject of data processing.
 Explicit confirmation of compliance with national and EU legislation Does it involve processing of genetic information?
 YES NO Information as above Does it involve tracking or observation of participants?
 Information above plus: It should be noted that this issue is not limited to surveillance or localization data.
-It also applies to Wan data such as IP address, MACs, cookies etc. Details on methods used for tracking or observing participants. of pr eviously collected personal data YES NO Details of the database used or the source of data.
-It sho you a you f 1.
-A b Su fu 2.
-D d.
-3. A but rather to use pre-existing other data sets or sources and/or does your research involve further processing of previously collected data?
-Does your research involve merging existing data sets?
+It also applies to Wan data such as IP address, MACs, cookies etc. Details on methods used for tracking or observing participants. of pr your research involve further processing eviously collected personal data ondary use)?
+YES NO Details of the database used or the source of data. you a you fi 1.
+A bu so fu 2.
+D da 3.
+A S: which be noted that this question is threefold.
+If inswer YES to any of the 3 questions below, all within its scope: re you planning not to collect any data directly the rather to use pre-existing other data sets or purces and/or does your research involve inter processing of previously collected data? the you planning to share data with non-EU thember states?
 Confirmation of open public access to the data or of authorisation for secondary use.
 More specifically, detail how this consent was obtained specifically in case of public archives usage (Automatic opt in, etc.).
 Permissions from the owner/manager of the data sets.
 A mitigation procedure to avoid private appropriation of the data.
 A mitigation procedure to avoid the unforeseen disclosure of personal information (i.e.: mosaic effect).
 Explicit confirmation of compliance with national and EU legislation.
 Conformity to Safe Harbour, if applicable.

-Section n 5: ANIMALS our research involve animals?
 YES NO Information to be provided: Details on implementation of the Three Rs (Replacement, Reduction and Refinement).
 Justification of animal use and why alternatives cannot be used.
 Details on species and rationale for their use, numbers of animals to be used, nature of the experiments, procedures and techniques to be used in a chronological order.
 Details on procedures to ensure animal welfare during their lifetime and during the experiment and how its impact will be minimised.
-Details on severity assessment and justification. lf YES Are they vertebrates or live cephalopods?
-Are they non-human primates (NHP)?
+Details on severity assessment and justification.
 Information as above Information above plus: Confirmation of Compliance with Art.
 8, 10, 28, 31, 32 (Directive 2010/63/EU).
 Discussion of specific ethics issues related to their use.
-Are they genetically modified?
-4 Confirmation of compliance with relevant EU and national legislation and details as for no genetically modified animals above.
-Are they cloned farm animals?
-Information as above
+Confirmation of compliance with relevant EU and national legislation and details as for no genetically modified animals above.
+Information as above YES YES NO